HEGSRR/HEGSRR-Template/readme.md

 ### Pre-registration Template

 A pre-registration template for studies involving geographic analyses.
 This template is modelled on similar templates developed by the [Open Science Framework (OSF)](http://osf.io/x5w7h), [AsPredicted](https://osf.io/fnsb6/), the [prereg package](https://github.com/crsh/prereg), and Van den Akker et al. [(2019)](http://doi:10.31234/osf.io/hvfmr).
 The OSF template is our most direct source.
 This template can be used to transparently plan and pre-register original geographic research.
+[Cite the OSF preregistration template and the licenses](https://osf.io/preprints/metaarxiv/epgjd/)

 ### Reproduction and Replication Template